morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 **Rule 38D** - If you can't find a relevant xkcd, Dilbert, or Maxim, your problem does not exist.

-#### Rule 39 - You and your work will never be appreciated by users since if you did your job right, none of these problems would have happened.
+#### Rule 39 - You and your work will never be appreciated since if you did your job right, none of these problems would have happened.

 #### Rule 40 - All IT urban legends are true.